identity2/Hugo-Blog/content/posts/ios-tuner-app-using-audiokit.md

 }
 {{< / highlight >}}

 What we do is looping through the `all` array by `.map`, and produce an array of tuples called `results`.
 It stores the original `Pitch` object as well as the distance (i.e. difference) between the raw frequency and and frequency of the particular `pitch`.
-The `results` array is then sorted in acsending order by their `distance`.
+The `results` array is then sorted in ascending order by their `distance`.
 We take the first item in the array (that is, the item with the least `distance`), and `return` the pitch.
 The nearest note is then obtained.

 # The Tuner Class
 The `Tuner` class is implemented by utilizing the `Pitch` class and the AudioKit library.
 You should first import AudioKit to your Xcode workspace. [[Link](https://audiokit.io/downloads/)]